QCB-Collaboratory/Python-Hackathon-Fall2017/Readme.md

 - [Frequently asked questions](./Materials_Resources/FAQ.md)

-Our idea is to organize a Hackathon over a single day, and spend this day solving a couple of coding problems.
+Our idea is to organize a Hackathon over a single day (December 8th, 2017), and spend this day solving a set of coding problems.
+These coding problems will consist of common issues faced by many of us in our research. **Collaboratory fellows will be present throughout the whole day to provide personal and tailored assistance.** We will encourage every participant to go in their own pace and speed.
+Collaborative work in groups is also encouraged.

 To ensure that these problems are of relevance to a large number of people, we are asking for everyone interested to submit suggestions of problems that you, or colleagues, may want help tackling.
 This is a great opportunity to get help with a problem you're stuck on as we learn together how to overcome coding challenges.
-With a set of relevant problems, we can offer tailored assistance in advanced topics with Python, creating a stronger connection between the contents of our workshop and your research and going beyond the basic material provided by the current Collaboratory workshop.
-The hackathon is suitable for anyone who regularly uses or wishes to regularly use Python for their research, regardless of their level of expertise with programming.
-The only requirement is the Introduction to Python workshop.
+With a set of relevant problems, we can offer tailored assistance in advanced topics with Python, creating a stronger connection between the contents of our workshop and your research and going beyond the basic material provided by the current Collaboratory workshop. **The hackathon is suitable for anyone who regularly uses or wishes to regularly use Python for their research, regardless of their level of expertise with programming languages.** The only requirement is the [Introduction to Python workshop](https://qcb.ucla.edu/collaboratory/workshops/collaboratory-workshop-9/).

 [Official home page of the Hackathon.](https://qcb.ucla.edu/collaboratory/hackathon)